syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Supported-input-views.md

 ## Masked edit

-To initialize masked edit control and launch in each platform refer [getting started with masked edit](https://help.syncfusion.com/xamarin/sfmaskededit/getting-started),
+To initialize the masked edit control and launch it in each platform, refer to the [getting started with masked edit](https://help.syncfusion.com/xamarin/sfmaskededit/getting-started) documentation.

 {% tabs %}